The-EG/EG-Overlay/docs/running.rst

     Run the given lua file as a script instead of running the overlay UI.
 This can be used to automate data updates from the API or other tasks.

     .. warning::
-        The :lua:mod:`overlay-ui` module will not be available in this mode.
+        The :lua:mod:`eg-overlay-ui` module will not be available in this mode.

     .. versionhistory::
         :0.0.1: Added